Moot Court is a mock appellate advocacy experience that helps law students develop the following skills to practice law:

 Time Commitment

-Each team, composed of 2-4 members and 1 coach, competes in 1 competition only.
-Each competition requires a brief, and generally about one month is allowed for brief preparation.
+For external competitions, each team is composed of 2-4 members.
+Each competition requires a brief; generally, about one month is allowed for brief preparation.

 Following service of briefs, another month is allowed for the preparation of oral arguments.
 Most competitions require teams to argue both sides of the case, which provides an excellent learning experience and helps deepen analytical thinking.

-Moot court teams compete with other law schools.
-Travel and most expenses associated with competing are funded by the Moot Court Board.
-Competitors receive three (3) course credits for their work during the semester that they compete.
+In external competitions, our Moot Court teams compete against teams from other law schools.
+Travel and most expenses associated with competing are funded by the Law School.
+Competitors receive three course credits for their work during the semester that they compete.

 Contact Us